wasn-eu/CubeCell_Getting_Started/README.md

 - RGB: ACTIVE
 - All Keys set to zero

-THe firmware auto detect the connected I2C sensor.
+The firmware auto detect the connected I2C sensor.
 These sensors are supported:

 - MJMCU-8128
-- BME 680
+- BME680
-- BME 280
+- BME280
-- CCS_811
+- CCS811
-- BMP_180
+- BMP180
-- HDC_1080
+- HDC1080
-- BH_1750
+- BH1750

 If you would like to use the Arduino IDE to compile and upload the firmware please follow this [guide](https://github.com/raystream/CubeCell_Getting_Started/blob/master/arduino_IDE.md).